rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AWB: It came up specifically about case mapping.

-BT: toUpperCase and toLowerCase require the full case mapping
+BT: toUpperCase and toLowerCase require the full case mapping.

 MF: So we should probably do the same thing here as well.

-BT: Yeah..i'd like to see
+BT: Yeah..i'd like to see.

-AWB: That's one of the thing you'd hae to evaluate on each case
+AWB: That's one of the thing you'd hae to evaluate on each case.

 DE: If you're an embedded system you only have to implement a single timezone.

-BT: But we require it for unicode case mapping
+BT: But we require it for unicode case mapping.

-DE: It doesn't take up that much space
+DE: It doesn't take up that much space.

 BE: It might be that they'll also show up for the appliances, and nobody wants to make appliances for each region that has the specific dates for that region.

-DE: Don't you actually want to have accurate dates.
+DE: Don't you actually want to have accurate dates?

 MPT: You won't anyone that wants accurate dates more than me.
 But I don't think we can ignore that we're asking them to take on a lot of data.

-AWB: Seems like one of those cases where a strategic "should" is the right answer
+AWB: Seems like one of those cases where a strategic "should" is the right answer.

-BT: We can't use "should"
+BT: We can't use "should".

 AWB: Sometimes we do, it's ok.

 MJ: (reading from ECMA262).
 The PR removes some of that wording and replacing it with some examples and solidifies the ambiguity.
-It doesn't say you must use the full implementation
+It doesn't say you must use the full implementation.

 MPT: Nobody is arguing for the ambguity, but what we're at is.

 BT: I was just curious.
 In light of your concerns around IOT and requirement of data tables.
-Are we going to be able to move forward with a new date proposal that would require this kind of data to be available in order to have a good system.
+Are we going to be able to move forward with a new date proposal that would require this kind of data to be available in order to have a good system?

 BE: I don't know.
 I think it's an open issue.
 We should here from the ??? folks.
 As usual, people innovating on certain areas don't come to this meeting, they're too busy.

-AK: How much do they care about conforming exactly to the EcmaScript standard
+AK: How much do they care about conforming exactly to the EcmaScript standard?

 BE: It's big enough.
 They can't use npm, they don't want to.
 But they do have a standard library.
 We'll hear from them in May.
 I think it'll be interesting to talk with them about this topic then.